Surplus Line Broker Frequently Asked Questions

 The following is the continuing education requirements:

-- Continuing education requirement is 24 hours for each two-year license term.
+- The California resident continuing education requirement is 24 hours for each two-year license term.

 - California resident property broker-agents and casualty broker-agents must also complete three hours of ethics continuing education as a part of, and not in addition to, their continuing education requirement during each two-year license term.

 - Any licensee who markets flood insurance must complete a three-hour flood training course that is approved by the Federal Emergency Management Agency.
 The training is required to be completed one time during the life of the license.